OpenFLUID/ropenfluid/README.md

 On Windows platforms, the MinGW compiler provided by Qt have to be used from an MSYS terminal.

+The build/doc commands are launched using the CMake tool in script mode.
+In this mode, configuration variables passed on the command line must be placed before the `-P <script>` argument.

+Each following command produces results in a build directory.
+The default name for this directory is `_build` and is located at the root of the ROpenFLUID sources.
+To override this default build directory, you can set a custom absolute path through the `BUILD_PATH` variable of the CMake command (e.g. `cmake -DBUILD_PATH=/path/to/build/dir -P check.cmake`)

 ## Checking ROpenFLUID package